 Marty was raised in Sturgis and graduated from the South Dakota School of Mines and Technology in 1992 with his Bachelor of Science degree in Electrical Engineering with Honors.
 He received his law degree from the University of South Dakota School of Law in 1995.

-Marty graduated from South Dakota School of Mines and Technology with his Bachelor of Science degree in Electrical Engineering with Honors.
-He received his law degree from the University of South Dakota School of Law, and then served as a law clerk for then-Chief Judge Richard H. Battey in federal district court in Rapid City.
-Marty joined the Rapid City law firm of Gunderson, Palmer, Nelson, and Ashmore LLP.
-As a partner, his practice areas focused primarily on criminal law, civil and business litigation.
-At this time he also served as a Special Assistant Attorney General for South Dakota prosecuting primarily controlled substance felonies.
+From 1995-97, Marty served as a law clerk for former Chief Judge Richard H. Battey in federal district court.
+Marty then joined the Rapid City law firm of Gunderson, Palmer, Nelson, and Ashmore.
+As a partner, his practice areas focused on criminal law, civil and business litigation, construction/engineering law and real property disputes.
+At that time, he also served as a Special Assistant Attorney General for South Dakota prosecuting controlled substance felonies.

-In November 2010, Marty was elected by 67% of the vote.
-He presently serves as the Co-Chair of the National Association of Attorneys General Tobacco Committee, Criminal law Committee, as well as Vice Chairman of the Conference of Western Attorneys General.
+Marty presently serves as the President of the National Association of Attorneys General, and is the former Chair of the Conference of Western Attorneys General.

 Marty and his wife Angela live in Pierre with their two children, Michael and Isabella.